jesus0m/twitch-translate-bot/README.md

 ## Configuration

-Before using the TwitchTranslateBot, you need to set up your configuration in the `config.py` file.
+Before using the Twitch Translate Bot, you need to set up your configuration in the `config.py` file.
 Here are the steps to get started:

 1. **Set up Twitch Bot Credentials**:
     - `TOKEN`: Your Twitch OAuth token.
 Obtain it from [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).